 The best sources of glucose are:

 Spring onions turnips, rutabagas, kiwis, beets, raw honey and onions.
-These foods provide the glucose that your brain and body needs while minimizing the total amount of sugar in your body.
+These foods provide the glucose that your brain and body need while minimizing the total amount of sugar in your body.

 Why is high fructose corn syrup bad?